 Guilford County is a local government and as a political subdivision of the State of North Carolina, is an organization qualified to receive tax deductible contributions.

-More About Camp HOPE North Carolina
+More About Camp HOPE America — North Carolina, Guilford County

 The Guilford County Family Justice Center held our first Camp HOPE in August 2017 at Camp Weaver with tremendous results.
 Throughout the week campers, staff, and volunteers experienced the transformational power of hope that is fostered when children who have experienced trauma can be in relationship with one another and learn new pathways for healing.